 We arrived in Doolin late in the afternoon on a rainy day in August.
 For one night we stayed in town, using this as our home base to walk the Cliffs of Moher.
 Rain was in the forecast for the next 24 hours.
 It was a huge disappointment.
-And we only had today and tomorrow, since our travel plans had us arriving in Limerick tomorrow night.
+And we only had today and tomorrow, since our travel plans had us arriving in Limerick the following night.

 After checking into our hotel, the rain stopped.
 It was 7:30 pm.
 Could we take this opportunity to go see the Cliffs of Moher, at least while it was not raining?

 Tyler and Kara, exhausted from days of driving and sightseeing, decided to stay in the hostel.
 Tim and I figured we would just run out and take some pictures of the Cliffs, not planning to be gone for very long.